-Information displayed on the first screen after signing up for a trial / subscription is minimized to reduce overwhelm, and focused on being immediately actionable.
+The information displayed on the first screen after signing up for a trial or subscription was minimized to reduce overwhelm and focused on being immediately actionable.

 Finally, the sidebar architecture has been cleaned up, with a clearer hierarchy for navigating the different features of Wedtexts’ product.

 Content Strategy: Guest Posts